What are the main email marketing trends for 2025?

 Interactive content (gamification)

 But it doesn’t always have to be a game.
 Anything a reader can click on will increase their interest.
 For example, several tabs can be integrated within an email so that the reader can click through the offer.
-In the spirit of user generated content, surveys can be filled out directly in an email for great results.
+In the spirit of user-generated content, surveys can be filled out directly in an email for great results.
 This gives you a double advantage: on the one hand, you can collect interesting data from the survey and on the other hand, your email will get more attention.

-Not every user can display interactive elements correctly, so make sure your e-mail looks acceptable and interesting to read even without these elements present.
+Not every user can display interactive elements correctly, so make sure your email looks acceptable and interesting to read even without these elements present.
 You can also provide a link so that the content can be displayed in the browser.

 Plain text emails

 However, the option deprives you of plenty of design options to attract attention which means you’ll need to convince readers through the content of your texts.
-Write texts that intrigue readers and win them over; texts that ideally are followed with a call-to-action.
+Write texts that intrigue readers and win them over; texts that are ideally followed with a call-to-action.
 Keep it short for newsletters: large blocks of text tend to discourage readers.
 You can include lists to break up the typeface a bit.

 The advantages of a plain text email include correct presentation.
 These types of newsletters are usually inexpensive and quick to produce.
 While graphically complex emails may require the assistance of designers and photographers, plain text emails are easy to produce.
 Plain text emails may stand out from the crowd and attract more attention from readers, because they look very different from more graphic ones.